-As described in Appendix V (pages 8-5-1 and 2), selected ARRA programs were deleted from Parts 4 and 5 of the 2013 Supplement based on their completion or limited amount of funds still subject to audit.
+As described in Appendix V (pages 8-5-2 and 3), certain ARRA programs were deleted from Parts 4 and 5 of this Supplement based on their completion or limited amount of funds still subject to audit.
 However, if an entity has Federal awards expended from these programs they would be treated consistent with any other programs not included in this Supplement or not part of a cluster of programs.
-For example: (1) the program would not be considered as part of a cluster for periods covered by this Supplement, as this Supplement does not include the program in a cluster; (2) if the program was part of a cluster which was audited as a major program in a prior year, it would be considered as audited in that prior year for purposes of major program determination, including consideration of any audit findings; and (3) in determining major programs, the Appendix VII provisions above titled "Effect of Expenditures of ARRA Awards on Major Program Determination" would apply.
+For example: (1) the program would not be considered as part of a cluster for periods covered by this Supplement, as this Supplement does not include the program in a cluster, and (2) if the program was part of a cluster which was audited as a major program in a prior year, the normal OMB CircularA-133 major program selection criteria and risk-based approach would apply and the program would be considered as audited in that prior year for purposes of major program determination, including consideration of any audit findings;